erickmartins/erickmartins.github.io/posts/2024-12-25-2024-games/index.md

 ---
-title: "These are 10 games I've played in 2024"
+title: "These are some games I've played in 2024"
 image: ufo50.jpg
 lightbox: true
 description: "It's the end of the year and I want to write about games again."